adlsn/adlsn/README.md

 ---
 ![f22.png](f22.png)

 <div align='center'>

 > Figure 6.
-Exoskeleton gloves, the left and right are the 1st and 2nd generation, respectively
+Exoskeleton gloves, the left and right, are the 1st and 2nd generation, respectively

 </div>

 ---